tianbaochou/NasUnet/README.md

 ```

 **Notice**
+>
-> if you use win10, and want to show the cell architecture with graph, you
++ If you use win10, and want to show the cell architecture with graph, you
 need install the pygraphviz and add ```$workdir$\\3rd_tools\\graphviz-2.38\\bin```
 into environment path.
 Here ```$workdir$``` is the custom work directory. such as ```E:\\workspace\\NasUnet```

++ If you use win10, and you also need to add the bin path of ```nvidia-smi``` to you environment path.
+Because we will automatically choose the gpu device with max free gpu memory to run!.

 ### Search the architecture